Touhou Project: Reception and legacy

-Many derivative works based on the Touhou Project have been created since the release of Embodiment of Scarlet Devil, including dōjinshi, dōjin music, (Note: Many of the songs had been made remixing the original games' music.) dōjin anime, and dōjin games.
-(Note: The Touhou Project games themselves are also dōjin games.)
-The vast scope of Touhou Project derivatives prompted commentary, noting that the Touhou Project became an unmissable aspect of Japanese consumer generated media.
-Nowadays, the Touhou Project is regarded as a typical example of database consumption.
-These dōjin activities are mostly responsible for adding original attributes to characters that ZUN may not have intended.
+Many derivative works based on Touhou Project have been created since the release of Embodiment of Scarlet Devil, including doujinshi, doujin music, (Note: Many of the songs had been made remixing the original games' music.) doujin anime, and doujin games.
+(Note: Touhou Project games themselves are also doujin games.)
+The vast scope of Touhou Project derivatives prompted commentary, noting that Touhou Project became an unmissable aspect of Japanese consumer generated media.

+Nowadays, Touhou Project is regarded as a typical example of database consumption.
+These doujin activities are mostly responsible for adding original attributes to characters that ZUN may not have intended.
 ZUN, for the most part, had acknowledged, appreciated, and even encouraged these derivative works by imposing very few restrictions on the use of his works.

-The major restrictions are on unauthorized commercial distribution as opposed to dōjin, and the spoiling of endings; proper attribution to Team Shanghai Alice is a requirement; creators of derivative works are asked to refrain from crowdfunding their projects.
-ZUN stated himself that he did not want the Touhou Project series to be officially commercialized.
+The major restrictions are on unauthorized commercial distribution as opposed to doujin, and the spoiling of endings; proper attribution to Team Shanghai Alice is a requirement; creators of derivative works are asked to refrain from crowdfunding their projects.
+ZUN stated himself that he did not want Touhou Project series to be officially commercialized.

 The first publication of Touhou Project derivative doujinshi occurred during December 2003, following the release of Perfect Cherry Blossom; seven circles sold Touhou Project derivative works at Comiket 65 in December 2003.
 At Comiket 74 in August 2008, a total of 885 circles had Touhou Project derivative works on display or for sale, out of a total of 35,000 circles participating at Comiket.
-At Comiket 77 (December 2009), 2,372 circles were dedicated to the Touhou Project, breaking the previous record held by The Prince of Tennis at Comiket 66 (August 2004), which had 2,130 circles.
+At Comiket 77 (December 2009), 2,372 circles were dedicated to Touhou Project, breaking the previous record held by The Prince of Tennis at Comiket 66 (August 2004), which had 2,130 circles.
 At Comiket 85 (December 2013), Touhou Project was still in the lead, with 2,272 participating circles selling Touhou Project derivatives, compared to Kuroko's Basketball, the second most popular franchise at that year's Comiket, which had 1,462 circles.
-Throughout the mid-2010s, the Touhou Projects popularity at Comiket began to wane.
+Throughout the mid-2010s, Touhou Projects popularity at Comiket began to wane.
 From 2015 to 2017, Kantai Collection was consistently the most popular series at Comiket.
-By 2019, the Touhou Project was the fourth most popular series at Comiket, with less than half the circles at Comiket than the Fate series.
+By 2019, Touhou Project was the fourth most popular series at Comiket, with less than half the circles at Comiket than the Fate series.

-The dōjin games based on the Touhou Project include adaptations of other game series' mechanics with Touhou Project characters, such as Kōmajō Densetsu: Scarlet Symphony (a parody of the Castlevania games with the title being a play on the Japanese game of the series, Akumajō Dracula), Age of Ethanols (based on the Age of Empires series), and Touhou Puppet Dance Performance (based on the Pokémon games).
+The doujin games based on Touhou Project include adaptations of other game series' mechanics with Touhou Project characters, such as Kōmajō Densetsu: Scarlet Symphony (a parody of the Castlevania games with the title being a play on the Japanese game of the series, Akumajō Dracula), Age of Ethanols (based on the Age of Empires series), and Touhou Puppet Dance Performance (based on the Pokémon games).